-HeplerBroom’s antitrust counsel approach each trade regulation matter with our client’s objectives and practical problem-solving strategies firmly in mind.
-Our attorneys excel at antitrust problem-solving due to our depth of experience across the spectrum of issues typically implicated in antitrust, distribution and trade regulation matters.
-There is no substitute for the years of antitrust experience we bring across a vast range of businesses and industries.
-And, when it comes to antitrust dispute resolution, our Midwestern-based antitrust lawyers offer economic and logistical advantages and value to our clients, regionally and nationally.
+HeplerBroom’s antitrust counsel approach each trade regulation matter with our client’s business objectives firmly in mind.
+Our attorneys excel at antitrust problem-solving because we have depth of experience across the spectrum of issues involved in antitrust, distribution, and trade regulation matters.
+There is no substitute for our years of antitrust experience across a vast range of business sectors.* And when it comes to antitrust dispute resolution, our Midwestern-based antitrust lawyers offer economic and logistical advantages and value to our clients, regionally and nationally.

 - Compliance/Government Enforcement

 - Intellectual Property

 Many plaintiffs bring antitrust actions with the hope of coercing a settlement under the threat of treble damages.

 What’s different between HeplerBroom’s Antitrust Law Group and other attorneys?
 Our antitrust trial lawyers are actually that—trial lawyers, not trial preparers—who have actually tried complex antitrust cases to jury verdict and managed complex antitrust litigation.